wp-media/wp-rocket/docs/index.md

 Before processing a batch, the scheduler will remove any existing claims on actions which have been sitting in a queue for more than five minutes (or more specifically, 10 times the allowed time limit, which defaults to 30 seconds).

-Action Scheduler will also trash any actions which were completed or canceled more than a month ago.
+Action Scheduler will also delete any actions which were completed or canceled more than a month ago.

 If an action runs for more than 5 minutes, Action Scheduler will assume the action has timed out and will mark it as failed.
 However, if all callbacks attached to the action were to successfully complete sometime after that 5 minute timeout, its status would later be updated to completed.